-2.0.5 Seeking Approval to Align Rate Year with Fiscal Year
+2.0.56 Seeking Approval to Align Rate Year with Fiscal Year

-Distributors may seek approval to align their rate year with their fiscal year (i.e., January 1).
+Distributors may seek approval to align their rate year with their fiscal year (i.e-..
+January 1).
 If a January 1 effective date for new rates is being requested, the OEB expects such applications to be filed no later than the end of April of the year prior to the test year, in order to allow sufficient time for the review and processing of the application.

-2.0.6 Late Filing of Cost of Service Application
+2.0.67 Late Filing of Cost of Service Application

 The OEB establishes deadlines for the filing of cost of service applications each year.
-Distributors who file applications by the required date set out by the OEB can generally expect to receive the requested effective date, except where delays occur due to the actions of the applicant.
+Distributors who file applications by the required date set out by the OEB, can generally expect to receive the requested effective date, except where delays occur due to the actions of the applicant.
 The effective date of rates approved for proceedings in which the applicant caused delays, or for applications filed after the required date may be later than the effective date proposed.

 Late applications filed after the commencement of the rate year for which the application is intended will not be accepted by the OEB.
-Using a historical year example, for an application to set rates on a cost of service basis commencing May 1, 2020, an application filed after April 30, 2020 (the last business day before the commencement of the rate year) should have been converted to a 2021 rate application.
-This means that the 2020 test year would have become the bridge year and the applicant should have provided a 2021 budget to underpin the updated test year.
-In this instance, the OEB expects that a distributor would not have sought any further rate adjustment for the 2020 rate year but would have remained with the rates set for 2019.
+ForUsing a historical year example, for an application to set rates on a cost of service basis commencing May 1, 20232020, an application filed after April 30, 20232020 (the last business day before the commencement of the rate year) should behave been converted to a 20242021 rate application.
+This means that the 20232020 test year now becomes would have become the bridge year and the applicant should provide have provided a 20242021 budget to underpin the updated test year.
+In this instance, the OEB expects that a distributor willwould not seekhave sought any further rate adjustment for the 20232020 rate year but will remainwould have remained with the rates set for 2022.
+Applicants for 2024 rates may seek, in this instance, to align their fiscal and rate years.2019.

-2.0.7 Structure of Application
+2.0.78 Structure of Application